 Every leader has a different style, however, all styles have some qualities in common.

-Great leaders envision a better and successful future for everyone.
+Great leaders envision a better and more successful future for everyone.
 They always strive to work for a better organisation and facilitate teamwork.
-A successful leader will be able to carefully analyze the company or team in which they operate and have a thorough knowledge of its strengths, challenges, opportunities, and threats.
+A successful leader is able to analyse the company or team in which they operate.
+They have a thorough knowledge of the strengths, challenges, opportunities, and threats.

-Leaders set SMART (Specific, Measurable, Achievable, Realistic and Time based) goals and prioritize them.
+Leaders set SMART (Specific, Measurable, Achievable, Realistic and Time-based) goals and prioritise them.

 Leaders are responsible for the positive or negative outcomes of the team.
-They hold themselves and their subordinates accountable for their activities, instilling a sense of ownership.
+They hold themselves and their employees accountable for their activities, instilling a sense of ownership.